Okapi: Distribution and habitat

 The okapi is endemic to the Democratic Republic of the Congo, where it occurs north and east of the Congo River.
 It ranges from the Maiko National Park northward to the Ituri rainforest, then through the river basins of the Rubi, Lake Tele, and Ebola to the west and the Ubangi River further north.
 Smaller populations exist west and south of the Congo River.
 It is also common in the Wamba and Epulu areas.
 It is extinct in Uganda.

 The okapi inhabits canopy forests at elevations of 500–1500 m.
 It occasionally uses seasonally inundated areas, but does not occur in gallery forests, swamp forests, and habitats disturbed by human settlements.
 In the wet season, it visits rocky inselbergs that offer forage uncommon elsewhere.
 Results of research conducted in the late 1980s in a mixed Cynometra forest indicated that the okapi population density averaged 0.53 animals per square kilometre.
 In 2008, it was recorded in Virunga National Park.
 There is also evidence that okapis were also observed in the Semuliki Valley in Uganda by Europeans, but later became extinct in the late 1970s.
 The Semuliki Valley provides a similar habitat to the Congo Basin.

+Results of non-invasive genetic identification indicate that a population has occurred south-west of the Congo River as well.